Imagen dinámica

 Have you ever wondered why some stories grab you from the first panel, while others seem to lack spark?
 The key lies in how you handle information in your visual narrative.
 In this article, we’ll reveal 5 amazing techniques to elevate your narrative skills to the next level, transforming your flat pages into captivating visual experiences that will keep your readers glued to every panel.
 Get ready to discover how masterful control of information can generate suspense, intrigue, admiration, and much more.
 Keep reading and unlock the hidden potential of your stories!

-Often, the pages we draw turn out as flat as the sheets that contain them.
+Often, the pages we draw end up as flat as the sheets that contain them.
 The page composition is correct, the anatomy is good, and the inking is clear.
 However, something is missing.
-Why does it seem that nothing happens in the story?
+Why does it seem like nothing is happening in the story?
 Have you become a boring person?
-Perhaps, you’re neglecting something very important: what you tell is as valuable as how you tell it.
+Perhaps you’re neglecting something very important: what you tell is as valuable as how you tell it.

 Surprised man looking at something off-frame